I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdeviceinitsetiotype.md

 For more information about buffer-access methods, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/accessing-data-buffers-in-wdf-drivers">Accessing Data Buffers</a>.

-The following code example indicates that a driver will use the direct I/O method when it accesses the device.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |